arriyaz/CreateSnakemakeWorkflowDir/README.md

 6. To update:

-   Just reinstall the updated package again.
+   Just reinstall the updated package.